C0D3D3V/bbb-dl/README.md

 optional arguments:
-  -h, --help            show this help message and exit --add-webcam, -aw     add the webcam video as an overlay to the final video --add-annotations, -aa
+  -h, --help            show this help message and exit -aw, --add-webcam     add the webcam video as an overlay to the final video -aa, --add-annotations
-                        add the annotations of the professor to the final video --keep-tmp-files, -kt
+                        add the annotations of the professor to the final video -kt, --keep-tmp-files
-                        keep the temporary files after finish --verbose, -v         print more verbose debug informations --version             Print program version and exit
+                        keep the temporary files after finish -v, --verbose         print more verbose debug informations --version             Print program version and exit
 ```

-### Notes
+### License
+This project is licensed under the terms of the *GNU General Public License v3.0*.
+For further information, please look [here](http://choosealicense.com/licenses/gpl-3.0/) or [here<sup>(DE)</sup>](http://www.gnu.org/licenses/gpl-3.0.de.html).

-This project is based on the work of [CreateWebinar.com](https://github.com/createwebinar/bbb-download), [Stefan Wallentowitz](https://github.com/wallento/bbb-scrape) and [Olivier Berger](https://github.com/ytdl-org/youtube-dl/pull/25092)
+This project is based on the work of [CreateWebinar.com](https://github.com/createwebinar/bbb-download), [Stefan Wallentowitz](https://github.com/wallento/bbb-scrape) and [Olivier Berger](https://github.com/ytdl-org/youtube-dl/pull/25092).
+Parts of this code have already been published under MIT license and public domain.
+These parts are re-released in this project under the GPL-2.0 License.